How We Started

 Adam Geller, CEO

 After leaving the classroom, Adam joined the national strategy team of Teach For America where he helped design a technology platform to improve training new teachers.
-Adam is a recent Education Ventures fellow at the Kauffman Foundation and also the founder of Teach For Us.
+Adam was an Education Ventures fellow at the Kauffman Foundation and also the founder of Teach For Us.

 David Weldon, CTO